 - Attractive, growing as high as 18’ x a 12’ spread

-Hazelnuts or American filberts are native to the American Midwest, and grow in fertile, well drained soil.
+American hazelnuts (AKA American filberts) are native to the American Midwest, and the small tree grows well in fertile, well drained soil.
 They are suitable to USDA zones 4 through 8.
 They make an attractive hedgerow or individual plantings that can produce heavily and consistently.
 The most important thing to know if you want to grow a hazelnut that produces nuts is that you need more than one tree.
 Hazelnut trees require cross pollination from a different hazelnut cultivar to produce a nut crop and trees need to be within about 65 feet of each other for cross pollination to take place.
 Consult your local nursery for different pollinating varieties of filbert hazelnut trees.

 - Space for at least 2 trees – grow them 20 feet between them and no farther 50 feet apart so they are not too close but close enough together to pollinate